 No collection can do much about

-has good performance on a bunch of operations, but it only pays if the collection isn't small.
+filter, but a List has excellent performance on generating a new collection by prepending an element or removing the head -- the basic operations of a stack, as a matter of fact.
+Vector has good performance on a bunch of operations, but it only pays if the collection isn't small.
 For collections of, say, up to a hundred elements, the overall cost might exceed the gains.

 So you can actually add or remove elements to an

-for you, but you'll pay the cost of a full copy when you do that.
+Array, and Scala will produce a new Array for you, but you'll pay the cost of a full copy when you do that.

 Scala mutable collections add a few other methods.
 In particular, the collections that can increase or decrease size -- without producing a new collection -- implement the

-traits.
+Growable and Shrinkabletraits.
 They don't guarantee good performance on these operations, though, but they'll point you to the collections you want to check out.

 Comments